itsjawad/Memory-Game-fend/README.md

 # Memory Game / WP plugin

 ## Creating Wordpress plugin for basic memory match game.
 This is just a test / learning project for simple WP plugins.
+In this plugin, we are using simple html game code (which i have forked) and will convert it to WP plugin.

 ## How to install this plugin
 1) Download the complete code.